maelfabien/DataVisualization/README.md

 ![image](/Images/tsne.png)

-The user is able to set some constraints, i.e environment linked constants that cannot be changed.
+The user can set some constraints, i.e environment linked constants that cannot be changed.
 On the other hand, he sets some variables (width of a road, speed, median strip width…).
 Based on these constraints and variables, we can compute a T-SNE embedding of the roads that share the same constraints.
 This way, the user is able to see where the profile of the manually specified road stands compared to other roads that share the same constraints.

 Then, to explore and help his decision, we provide a tooltip that allows the user to display the information related to the road on the graph.
 The tooltip shows information about the characteristics of each road.
 If the user observes that his road stands within a red region, i.e a large number of accident recorded since 2005, it should typically lead the user to challenge his initial hypothesis.
 In such case, our visualization tool would come as an exploration tool to see if there are some better characteristics that can be chosen among roads that share similar characteristics.

 Finally, we provide the user a prediction of the accident profile of his road.
 We created a scale, that ranges from 1 to 5 and describes the cumulated amount of accidents.
 We chose to implement a Random Forest Classifier that is trained on the whole dataset.
 This additional information should simply relate a no-go scenario in case the accident profile is among the worst class for example.
-The accuracy achieved by this algorithm, although it’s not the main focus here, is a little higher than 52% in this 5-class framework.
+The accuracy achieved by this algorithm, although it’s not the main focus here, is a little higher than 66% in this 5-class framework.

 *Technologies and outcome* :

 We have used Altair as the main support for this graph.
 Altair offers a simple way to display tooltips, and offers a web support to export a graph in HTML format.

 We decided to add interactivity at several levels :
 - Through the tooltip
+- Through the selection on the T-SNE
 - By allowing the user to select the kind of road he’s interested in.

-Indeed, we created three buttons (Communal, Departmental, State) so that the different users we are targeting can all filter the most relevant information quickly.
+Indeed, we created three buttons (Communal, Departmental, State, Highway) so that the different users we are targeting can all filter the most relevant information quickly.
 We believe that this removes noise from other road types, and avoids to select filters manually.

+We decided not to implement the accident rate prediction in the final version since it would have required a dedicated page on the website which kills a bit the interactivity.
+However, as we developped this design, an idea came to our mind.
+Instead of letting the user explore the tooltip in green or red regions, and try by himself to understand the distribution of parameters, why not use the T-SNE plot as a **trackpad** in which the user can select regions, and we then display histograms of the values of parameters in this region.

-For example, here is the T-SNE embedding of the communal roads in France.
+For example, here is the T-SNE embedding of all roads in France.

 ![image](/Images/tsne-final_2.png)

-The blue dot corresponds to the user’s input.
-We observe in this case that it is among the worse class.
-If the user wants to optimize the accident profile of the road, he might be interested in exploring the points at the green limit or at the orange limit.
+On this graph, we notice that several histograms are displayed around the T-SNE.
+The color scheme on the histogram gives us the contribution of each accident profile (from 1 to 5) to each histogram.

 *Limits of the design* :

 This design, due to its custom functionalities and quite original side, comes with several limitations :
 - The main bias is that we have to think in terms of absolute number of accidents, since each record relates a single accident.
 However, there must be some dominant kind of roads in France, which means that it would be more relevant to think in terms of accident rate than absolute number of accidents
 - There could be a cursor to show the evolution over time of this graph
-- The interactivity could be improved to allow, for example, the user to add new points on the map
-- The algorithm could output a single best road that is the closest (in terms of distance on the T-SNE map) to the input road characteristics
-- The T-SNE embedding cannot be used to make a fit-transform and cannot compute the embedding of additional points.
+- The T-SNE embedding cannot be used to make a fit-transform and cannot compute the embedding of additional points that the user would enter for example.
 Therefore, exploring other dimension reduction techniques such as PCA could help bring interactivity on this level.
 Moreover, the T-SNE embedding does not output the same graph at each run
 - The data cleaning can be improved, by adding some outlier detection for example